rackerlabs/support-how-to/content/cloud-servers/checking-for-a-security-compromise-backdoors-and-intruders.md

 Begin your investigation by checking your cloud server's network connections.

-Use the `netstat -an` command, which produces output similar to the following example, to check for any back doors that have been opened on your cloud server.
+Use the `netstat -an` command, which produces output similar to the following example, to check for any back doors that are open on your cloud server.

     netstat -an
     Active Internet connections (servers and established)